History of FC Dinamo București: Changing of ownership and insolvency

-Return to the European competitions

 In the 2016–17 Liga I season, Dinamo finished third in the play-off and qualified for the Europa League.
 In the 2017–18 UEFA Europa League season, Dinamo met the Spanish club Athletic Bilbao, in the third qualifying round.
 The first match, in Bucharest, ended 1-1, with the Brazilian Rivaldinho scoring for Dinamo.
 But Athletic won the second match 3-0 and Dinamo was eliminated.

 The following two seasons in Liga I, Dinamo failed to qualify for the play-off and missed the European cups.

-Fight against relegation

-Dinamo failed to reach the play-off for three seasons in a row, between 2018 and 2020 and every season ended in a lower position than before.
+Troubled times

+Each failure Dinamo had to make the play-offs for three consecutive seasons they relegated (2018 to 2020).
 After the ninth place in 2019, Dinamo entered the battle against relegation in the 2019–20 Liga I season.
-The owner, Ionuț Negoiță, wanted to sell the club, but nobody came with a serious proposal and the fans association bought 20% of the club's shares.
-Adrian Mihalcea was named head-coach in March 2020, but made his debut in June, after the lockdown due to the COVID-19.
+Ionuț Negoiță wanted to sell the club, serious offers were wanting but the fan's association bought 20% of the club's shares.
+Adrian Mihalcea was named head-coach in March 2020, but made his debut in June, after the COVID-19 lockdown.
 Mihalcea began his tenure with four losses in the first four games in charge and Dinamo reached bottom in the championship.
 On 5 July, Dinamo won against Academica Clinceni and hauled themselves off the bottom position but stayed in the relegation zone.
-The next game ended in a draw, at home, against Politehnica Iași.
-Thus, Mihalcea was sacked, after only seven games in charge.
+The next game ended in a at home draw against Politehnica Iași.
+Mihalcea was sacked, after only seven games in charge.
 Gheorghe Mulțescu came back as Dinamo's head coach, for the fourth time.

 Dinamo was again affected by coronavirus.
 Six players tested positive on 16 July and the entire team was again quarantined for five days, until the next set of tests.[10]
 Other four players tested positive the next two days.
 On 22 July, the number of infected players rose to 18.

-On 6 August, the Liga I season was frozen and Dinamo didn't play all its postponed games, finishing the season in 13th place.
+On 6 August, the Liga I season was frozen and Dinamo did not play all its postponed games, finishing the season in 13th place.
 But the club was spared from relegation after the Romanian Federation decided to increase the number of teams in Liga I from 14 to 16.
 Thus, only the 14th place played a relegation/promotion play-off against the third place in Liga II.